View the original recipe via:

 Create a smooth tempura batter, mix tempura flour and sparkling water.
 It doesn't take more than that.
 The batter should be slightly thick to ensure the zucchini flowers are well covered.

-Why you should add sparkling water instead of tap water.
 The sparkling water creates small bubbles in the batter, these holes enlarge as soon as the batter touches hot oil.
 This way the batter will become crispier.

 Coat the zucchini blossoms with tempura batter and make sure they are closed.
 Fry until golden brown on both sides, don't overcrowd the pan and serve immediately.
 Enjoy!